Phase 1

 We recommend collecting everything in one folder before you start the visa process.

-🚫 Common mistakes in Step 2
+🚫 Common mistakes in this Step

 - Paying for a blocked account without checking embassy acceptance